 The Assa Abloy group that owns Yale have purchased Paddock Fabrications in Walsall who owned the Millenco brand and so it is now a Yale lock.
-Yale are re-branding Millenco Magnum to the Yale Superior Series and this will eventually be the box and brand you will see.
+Yale has re-branded Millenco Magnum to the Yale Superior Series and this will eventually be the box and brand you will see.
 Nothing else changes!

-What is the purpose of the bar coded card sent with the cylinders?
+What is the purpose of the bar coded card sent with the security cylinders?

 This is your security card and must be kept safe at all times.
 If you need to re-order keys then call the number on the card and quote the bar code references or present the card to an authorised key cutter.

 Use your existing screw if you can as this will be the correct length.
 If the existing screw is damaged then ensure the screw is no longer than the one you are taking out (screw can be cut down).
 Longer screws can cause damage to the lock case.